lyoungblood/realtime-web-analytics-workshop/module-1/README.md

 </details>

-8. Finishing the CloudFormation edits, we need to make a small edit to the `UserData` section of our Launch Configuration so that AutoScaling will trigger a rolling upgrade of the web servers in our AutoScaling group, replacing them with new EC2 instances that are running the Kinesis agent.
+7. Finally, we needed to make a small edit to the `UserData` section of our Launch Configuration so that AutoScaling will trigger a rolling upgrade of the web servers in our AutoScaling group, replacing them with new EC2 instances that are running the Kinesis agent.
 The previous cfn-init edits we made to the Launch Configuration won't automatically trigger replacement of our EC2 instances without this.
-Add `echo updated` after line 436:
+We added `echo updated` after line 436:

 <details>
 <summary><strong>See this edit in context (expand for code)</strong></summary>